bioidiap/bob.ap/README.rst

 You can generate the documentation for this package, after installation, using Sphinx::

-  $ aphinx-build -b html doc aphinx
+  $ sphinx-build -b html doc sphinx

-This shall place in the directory ``aphinx``, the current version for the documentation of the package.
+This shall place in the directory ``sphinx``, the current version for the documentation of the package.

 Testing